-Domesticated farm animals are far removed from their wild ancestors.
+We have earlier on make a bold care that there is nothing inherently wrong with modifying animals.
+However, is it ever wrong?
+First of all, and in keeping with our argument above, we can claim that animals who are modified and then have lives that are not worth living have been wronged.
+It is clear that domesticated farm animals are far removed from their wild ancestors.
 The process of domestication has involved the deliberate breeding of animals which has radically altered their nature.
 Without fail, this change has been engineered for human purposes: so that hens lay more; so that cows produce more and leaner meat; so that sheep produce more wool; and so on.
-With the technology of genetic engineering now at our disposal, even greater opportunities to alter the nature of farm animals to better suit our goals are available: goats that produce hormones in their milk to cure human disease; pigs that grow bigger and leaner than any of their ancestors; turkeys that do not get broody and thus lay more; and even sheep that produce their own insecticide in their skin to prevent the need for dipping (Reiss and Roger 1990: 192).
+With the technology of genetic engineering at our disposal, even greater opportunities to alter the nature of farm animals to better suit our goals are available: goats that produce hormones in their milk to cure human disease; pigs that grow bigger and leaner than any of their ancestors; turkeys that do not get broody and thus lay more; and even sheep that produce their own insecticide in their skin to prevent the need for dipping (Rollin 2015).
 Is there any reason to think that such alterations are just inherently wrong?
-There seem to be three possible routes one might take.
+There seems to be three possible routes one might take.
 First off, one might claim that these alterations offend nature and are thus wrong.
 In this spirit Michael Fox writes:

-To change that which is natural is to alter the harmony within living beings and the harmony in their relationship with the external environment.
-This is the meaning of harm: to cause injury by disrupting the harmony of life (Fox 1990: 33).
+To change that which is natural is to alter the harmony within living beings and the harmony in their relationship with the external environment (Dursun & Mankolli, 2021; Bassey & Ogar 2021).
+This is the meaning of harm: to cause injury by disrupting the harmony of life (Fox 1983: 309).

 It will probably be evident from some of our previous arguments that we disagree with Fox.
 Harm cannot be simply equated with disrupting the natural.
-We argue that disrupting the natural can often be ethically valuable, such as when we prevent the realisation of humans' murderous instincts.
-However, Fox's argument is not quite as simple as this quotation suggests.
-He sees the wrong in modifying animals, not in the disruption of nature generally, but in the fact that we disrupt animals' telos; that is, their 'nature or beingness' (Fox 1990: 31).
-Unfortunately, such arguments take a rather static view of species and their individual members.
-According to evolutionary theory, the 'natures' of both individuals and species change all the time.
+We argue that disrupting the natural can in actual fact often be ethically valuable, such as when we prevent the realisation of humans' instincts. murderous However, argument is not quite as simple as this quotation suggests.
+He sees the wrong in modifying animals not in the disruption of nature generally, but in the fact that we disrupt animals' telos; that is, their 'nature beingness' (Kendrick Unfortunately, such arguments take a rather static view of species and their individual members.
+According evolutionary theory, the 'natures' of both individuals and species change all the time.
 Given this, it is unclear why nature's alterations are permissible, but ours are not.